rybodiddly/Kijiji-Reposter/README.md

 # Kijiji-Reposter
 Kijiji Automated Reposting Utility written in Python.
 Is completely api driven (i.e. no webscraping).
 Utilizes Flask, to run a local server designed to  manage the GUI interface and reposting / scheduling functions.
-Viable for both server and desktop environments.
+Viable for both server and desktop environments, but if desktop, system must run 24/7 and have sleep functions disabled.

 __Requirements:__
 ```